 The firm is subject to the BIPRU Remuneration Code.
 This section provides further information on our remuneration policy.

 BIPRU Remuneration Code Staff

 We have identified, and maintain a record of, 'BIPRU Remuneration Code Staff' – i.e. staff to whom the BIPRU Remuneration Code applies.
 This includes senior management and members of staff whose actions may have a material impact on a firm's risk profile.
 All of our Code Staff fall into the "senior management" category of Code Staff (rather than the "risk taker" category) for the purposes of the BIPRU Remuneration Code.

 Decision Making / Remuneration Committee

-A&J Wealth Management Ltd. does not have a Remuneration Committee.
-The Directors are responsible for our remuneration policy including:
+A&J Wealth Management Ltd. has not a Remuneration Committee and is therefore responsible for our remuneration policy including: